redhat-documentation/tools/atree/README.txt

 HINTS
 -----

-* If there is only a single AsciiDoc file in the directory, atree will assume that's the one you want analyzed, even if you do not specify it.
+* If there is only a single AsciiDoc file in the directory, atree will assume that is the one you want analyzed, even if you do not specify it.

 * You can specify the input with glob patterns, including directory traversal /**/.
 This lets you construct very powerful queries.

-* You can use egrep to add search and highlighting: atree | egrep --color "SOME-FILE-I-WANT-HIGHLIGHTED|$"
+* You can pipe atree output to egrep to add search and highlighting: atree | egrep --color "SOME-FILE-I-WANT-HIGHLIGHTED|$"